 We also encourage patients to become involved with the larger community through part-time work, volunteer opportunities, and classes at local colleges and universities.
 The Gunderson Residence offers group activities such as community cooking, fitness, and community outings.

-Lois W. Choi-Kain, MEd, MD, Medical and Program Director, Gunderson Residence
+Lois W. Choi-Kain, MEd, MD, Director, Adult Borderline Center and Training Institute; Medical and Program Director, Gunderson Residence

 Dr. Choi-Kain’s areas of specialization include attachment, personality disorders, and psychotherapy, along with an integration of evidence-based treatments for borderline personality disorder (BPD).
 In addition to her clinical work, she actively conducts research and publishes papers on BPD while also providing training for clinicians in general psychiatric management (GPM) and mentalization-based treatment (MBT) approaches.